cosmos/ibc/spec/core/v2/ics-004-packet-semantics/README.md

 - Synopsis
 - Motivation
 - Architectural Sketch
-- Packet Flow Sketch
-- Setup :: better explaination/division and Sketch
 - Race condition reasoning
 - Improve conditions set and presentation

 ## Synopsis

-The ICS-04 requires the ICS-02, the ICS-24 and the packet data strcuture including the multi-data packet as defined in [here](packet-data).
+The ICS-04 requires the ICS-02, the ICS-24 and the packet data strcuture including the multi-data packet as defined in [here](https://github.com/cosmos/ibc/pull/1149). // Note change with file location when merged
 It defines the mechanism to create the IBC version 2 protocol channels, to pair two channels on different chains linking them up with the underlying clients to establish the root of trust for the secure packet delivery, the packet-flow semantics, the mechanisms to route the verification to the underlying clients, and how to route packets to their specific IBC applications.

 ### Motivation